0xFFSierra/S.A.M/README.md

     -   Reinforcement learning and NLP models allow S.A.M. to improve continuously.
     -   Integrates across tasks to holistically enhance functionality.

 2.  **Neural Visualization**:

     -   Dynamic visualization of S.A.M.'s "thoughts" and processes via an interactive neural map.

 3.  **Multi-Domain Expertise**:

     -   **Cybersecurity**: Monitor threats, simulate attacks, and provide actionable defenses.
     -   **Storytelling**: Collaborate on writing novels, building characters, and generating lore.
-    -   **Productivity**: Assist with scheduling, task prioritization, and ADHD-friendly workflows.
+    -   **Productivity**: Assist with scheduling, task prioritization, and Neurodivergent-friendly workflows.

 4.  **Emotional Intelligence**:

     -   Adapts responses to suit your mood, offering motivational, empathetic, or logical interactions.